khades/khades.github.io/rawsix-redo.md

 ## Attributes

 Each Character has five attributes which measure the basic physical and mental abilities that are common to every creature.
 Characters distribute 15 Attribute Dice among these attributes.
-These are normally rated on a scale of 1D to 4D, although some factors may changethis range.
+These are normally rated on a scale of 1D to 4D, although some factors may change this range.

 - **Physique** represents physical strength and toughness.
 - **Co-ordination** represents aim and manual dexterity